BiswasJishnu/Vampire-Terminal-Theme/README.md

 >2.
 Select General tab and Enable Custom
 >3.
 Select Hack Nerd Font Regular  from dropdown

-* Now Install Zsh and set it as default shell (ignore if already set)
+* Install Zsh and set it as default shell (ignore if already set)

 > Zsh should come pre-installed in the system to check wether it exists .
 ```html